Hello from 1066 – A Medieval Mosaic

 There is also some wonderful 20th and 21st -century stained glass in the cathedral.
 The South Ambulatory Chapel has three amazing windows by Tomas Denny, a stained glass artist whose work we came across yesterday for the first time in Tewkesbury Abbey.
 This was made as part of the 900th anniversary of Abbot Serlo laying the foundation stone of St Peter’s Abbey, now Gloucester Cathedral, in 1089.
 They depict the New Testament story of Thomas in the presence of the risen Christ in the centre light, the windows either side are based on Psalm 148, praising God’s creation.
 The triptych illuminates the chapel in a magnificent blue light.

 More of Tom Denny’s work can be seen in the north chantry chapel where the window commissioned in 2013 are in honour of Ivor Gurney, Gloucestershire’s famous poet-composer.
 Gurney’s poetry was inspired by his beloved Gloucestershire countryside and many of the scenes are recognisable local landmarks.
 In 2016, Tom was commissioned to create a further window to commemorate the life and works of another composer, Gerald Finzi.
-The window is another stunning eight light piece located within the same chapel as the Gurney window.
+The window is another stunning piece with eight lights located within the same chapel as the Gurney window.

 One of my favourite windows was that depicting the coronation of the boy king, Henry III, who was the only King crowned outside of Westminster Abbey.
 He was crowned in Gloucester Cathedral in 1216 aged 9.